tydickinson29/Fires/README.md

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.

-Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed.
+Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed was removed.

 ## Winter Weather